Skip to content

 Volunteering and work experience

-It'll help to have some experience of working with animals before you start looking for a job.
+Volunteering is a good way to get experience of working with animals before you start looking for a job.

 You can search for volunteering opportunities on sites like:

-Some of the bigger national animal charities include:
+Some of the bigger national animal charities that take volunteers, include:

-You may be able to find smaller animal charities in your area by searching on the internet.
+You may be able to find more animal welfare charities in your local area by searching online.

 More information